Nethereum/Nethereum.Docs/docs/unity3d-smartcontracts-getting-started.md

 ## Unity3d interaction with Smart Contracts using Coroutines and UnityWebRequests

-In a similar way to the Nethereum smart contracts, Unity3d can use the contract deployment and function message definitions to interact with the blockchain, using Coroutines and the underlying UnityWebRequest.
-If you are targetting a framework > 4.6 the Nethereum "vanilla" library can also be used if the platform supports System.Net.HttpClient.
+In a similar way to the Nethereum smart contracts, Unity3d can use the contract deployment and function message definitions to interact with the blockchain together with Coroutines and the underlying UnityWebRequest.
+If you are targetting a framework > 4.6 the Nethereum "vanilla" library can also be used if the platform supports System.Net.Http.HttpClient together with async / await TPL calls, so there is no need for specific Unity3d documentation.

 This sample can be found at https://github.com/Nethereum/Unity3dSimpleSample